frappe/erpnext/erpnext/docs/user/manual/en/human-resources/daily-work-summary.md

 Daily Work Summary is way to get a automated way to get a summary of work done by users.

 Replies of all users who choose to respond is collected and sent as a summary at midnight.
-Emails are only sent based on the Holiday List selected for the setting
+Emails are only sent based on the Holiday List selected for the group

 **Note:**
 > You must have one active incoming email account setup for this to work.